 The 'D' in DSLR stands for 'digital'.
 SLR means single-lens reflex.
 Inside the camera sits a mirror, which reflects the image seen through the lens up to the viewfinder when taking a picture.

 - Rotatable screen.
 DSLRs generally come with an optical viewfinder for framing your shots.
-But some models also add a rotatable LCD screen, which can be used when you're shooting from an awkward position and can't reach the viewfinder.
+You’ll want a rotatable LCD screen if you plan on shooting from awkward angles

 Canon EOS 750D